async-aws/aws/docs/compare.md

 ```

-> Note: Even if pagination is automatically handled, AsyncAws let you fetch only
+> **Note**: Even if pagination is automatically handled, AsyncAws let you fetch only
 > result for the current page.

 ## Presign eXperience